mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 # IANA Considerations

 This document has no actions for IANA.
-Future versions of this document, should it become a standards-track specification, may specify the initial contents of a core mPlane registry to be managed by IANA.
+Future versions of this document, should it become a standards-track Specification, may specify the initial contents of a core mPlane registry to be managed by IANA.

 # Contributors

-This document is based on Deliverable 1.4, the architecture and protocol specification document produced by the mPlane project {{D14}}, which is the work of the mPlane consortium, specifically Brian Trammell and Mirja Kuehlewind (the editors of this document), as well as Marco Mellia, Alessandro Finamore, Stefano Pentassuglia, Gianni De Rosa, Fabrizio Invernizzi, Marco
+This document is based on Deliverable 1.4, the architecture and protocol Specification document produced by the mPlane project {{D14}}, which is the work of the mPlane consortium, specifically Brian Trammell and Mirja Kuehlewind (the editors of this document), as well as Marco Mellia, Alessandro Finamore, Stefano Pentassuglia, Gianni De Rosa, Fabrizio Invernizzi, Marco